Skip to main content

 Tags:

-Reading time: 4 minutes Suggest an edit
+Reading time: 4 minutes Suggest a change

 Note: This also applies to any service using a Twitter-compatible API, such as StatusNet (see: identi.ca) with some minor configuration changes.